IMsumitkumar/python-basics-QnA/Functions.md

 Here, `x` is a non-local variable, defined in the enclosing scope of inner function and we're trying to modify it's value inside the inner function.
 Without using `nonlocal` keyword, python will treat it as a local variable and creates a new variable with the same name.

-###  Can you give an example of how you would use a decorator to modify a
+### Q:  Can you give an example of how you would use a decorator to modify a
 function?
 A decorator is a function that takes another function as its argument and modifies its behavior.
 For example,